 Muscle, strength, endurance and fat loss are the things often thought of when thinking about fitness.
-Another important component to fitness, that is often overlooked, is mobility.
-Athletes often drop it down on their priority list, of course, it’s not as cool as a muscle up or a 200kg deadlift, but mobility is a good indication on how efficiently we move and can make a huge difference when it comes to progress in the gym.
+Another important component to fitness, often overlooked, is mobility.
+Athletes often drop it down on their priority list.
+Of course, it’s not as cool as a muscle up or heavy deadlift.
+However, mobility is a good indication of how efficiently we move.
+Good mobility can make a huge difference to your progress in the gym.

-While they are often used interchangeably, flexibility and mobility are not synonymous, they are different concepts with important impacts on your fitness and health.
+While often used interchangeably, flexibility and mobility are not synonymous; they are different concepts with important impacts on your fitness and health.
 Knowing the difference between the two, and how to apply them, can help you move better and reduce the likelihood of injuries.
-In the past, trainers would generally just instruct their clients to do a few stretches to loosen off any tight muscles and increase flexibility.
-These days, especially in CrossFit circles, we tend to focus on mobility or mobilisation techniques.
+In the past, trainers would generally just instruct clients to do a few stretches to loosen off any tight muscles and increase flexibility.
+These days, especially in CrossFit circles, we tend to focus more on mobility or mobilisation techniques.

 So what’s the difference?

 Flexibility generally refers to the ability of connective tissue (muscles, tendons, and ligaments) to temporarily elongate when placed in certain positions.
-Mobility, on the other hand, is an umbrella term for many factors that may affect the range of motion around a joint, which also includes flexibility.
+Mobility is an umbrella term for many factors affecting the range of motion around a joint and includes flexibility.
 A person with great mobility is able to perform functional movement patterns without a restricted range of motion in those movements.
 A flexible person may not necessarily have the strength, balance, or coordination to perform those same functional movements.
-If the ankle is restricted due to a mobility issue, then just stretching the calves won’t fix the problem, movement or mobilisation is needed to fix a mobility issue.
+If the ankle is restricted due to a mobility issue, then just stretching the calves won’t fix the problem.
+Movement or mobilisation is needed to fix a mobility issue.

 So what is mobility or mobilisation?